afcasco/slapd.me/README.md

 Supported and tested on ubuntu 20.04 & 22.04

+(Just modify the first lines of the script with your desired data)

+- Create a netplan yaml file with user defined settins and apply it
 - Install slapd unatended with user defined settings
 - Auto edit slapd.conf
 - Install php7.4 & dependencies for specific ubuntu version